 One chance, I thought.
+A miracle is required.
 There is no protection but there is difference.
 You stood there in the shoes and the tall man laughed and offered to take us to close the debt.
 I knew Senor would not allow it.
 I said you.
 Take you, my love.
 The tall one was sweating, laughing, restless.
-But he said yes.
+I knelt before him.
+He said yes.

 It was not a miracle.
 It was mercy.
-I dropped to my knees.
+I stayed on my knees.